ionic-team/ionic-framework/packages/angular/README.md

 > [!CAUTION]
 > The lazy loaded build, including `IonicModule`, is deprecated and will be removed in a future major version.
 New code should use the standalone components and `provideIonicAngular()` imported from `@ionic/angular`.

+## Package Validation

+`npm run validate` executes several subtasks: installs node modules, lints, builds the package, and runs package tests. `npm run test` can also run the package tests directly.
+For E2E tests, see [Angular Testing documentation](/docs/angular/testing.md).

+### Testing Package Exports

+To check that all exports from `package.json` point to files that exist, and that all Ionic components have exports, run `node ./scripts/verify-exports.js` or `npm run test.package`.

+### Testing Code Splitting

+If an app imports standalone components from `@ionic/angular`, esbuild bundles them together, so a landing page could include components it never uses.
+If components are instead imported from `@ionic/angular/<component-name>`, esbuild is able to bundle pages with only the components they need.
+The app in `packages/angular/test/code-split` is used to verify that this code splitting is working.

+To run the test, run `node ./scripts/test-code-split.js` or run `npm run test.code-split`.
+This builds the code-split app and checks if `IonToggle` is excluded from the landing page's bundle.

+### Testing Schematics

+The schematics files are used when Ionic-Angular is added to a project with `ng add`.
+The schematics test verifies schematics are included in the package by creating a new starter app and adding the locally built Ionic-Angular package to it.

+To run the test, run `node ./scripts/verify-schematics.js` or run `npm run test.schematics`.